 a) Balanced Costs

-This standard aims at creating economies of scale through uniform and consistent operation of low cost spectrum sensors.
+This standard aims at creating economies of scale through uniform and consistent operation of spectrum occupancy sensors.
 This system consists of Receive only spectrum sensing devices.
 It is expected that any individual spectrum sensing device is not likely to be a major contributor to the cost of the entire spectrum sensing network.

 b) Known cost factors